biagiomaf/smart-comfyui-gallery/README.md

 Hours later, you're desperately trying to recreate that magic, clicking through endless nodes, tweaking parameters, and pulling your hair out because you can't remember the exact recipe that made it work.

+**Plus, what about those amazing AI images someone shared with you?
+Or that perfect generation you saved from Discord?** You want to know the workflow, but you can't load it into your gallery...

 **This stops now.**

 ---